junxit/us-congress-bills-110/metadata.md

 - 2007-10-30 — The Speaker designated the Honorable Tim Holden to act as Chairman of the Committee.
 - 2007-10-30 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H12187)
 - 2007-10-30 — The previous question was ordered pursuant to the rule. (consideration: CR H12186)
+- 2007-11-01 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.